mk-fg/fgtk/README.md

 Written out of frustration about how YouTube Center seem to loose its shit and resets config sometimes.

-Can/should be extended to all sorts of other ff/ext settings in the future.
+Can/should be extended to all sorts of other ff/ext settings in the future - and probably is already, see its yaml config for details.

 ##### bt_agent